-You can identify many other local resources through online research.
-Try search phrases such as: disaster recovery services; dehumidifying equipment, which also includes firms that provide dehumidification services on-site and/or at their plants; fire and water damage restoration; janitor service for assistance with basic clean-up; pest control services, which will include fumigation as well as extermination; smoke odor counteracting service for firms that specialize in cleaning and deodorizing; and water damage restoration.
+You can identify many other local resources through the Yellow Pages.
+Look under headings such as: dehumidifying equipment, which also includes firms that provide dehumidification services on-site and/or at their plants; fire and water damage restoration; janitor service for assistance with basic clean-up; pest control services, which will include fumigation as well as extermination; smoke odor counteracting service for firms that specialize in cleaning and deodorizing; and water damage restoration.